PTSD and Trauma

-Medications: serotonin reuptake inhibitors, such as Zoloft, have long been shown to be helpful but recent trials of Prazosin have excellent promise in reducing nightmares and flashbacks effectively.
+Medications: serotonin reuptake inhibitors have long been shown to be helpful but recent trials of prazosin have excellent promise in reducing nightmares and flashbacks effectively.
 Propranolol can be effective in reducing overall anxiety.
 Medications are effective only in the setting of a collaborative treatment with psychotherapy.
-In terms of naturally occurring treatments; natural GABA is a non addictive method of reducing anxiety, and 5HTP may be useful in reducing anxiety symptoms on a daily use basis.
+In terms of naturally occurring treatments; natural GABA is a non-addictive method of reducing anxiety, and 5HTP may be useful in reducing anxiety symptoms on a daily use basis.
 For sleep difficulties prazosin and melatonin (naturally occurring) are both effective.

 Cognitive-Behavioral therapy: Basically, this modality of treatment helps us process and evaluate thoughts and feelings about trauma and our current situations.
 We are able to develop a more complete understanding or our past and assess our current perceptions in a manner that contribute to an accurate and rational understanding or present situations.
 This helps us to appreciate the ability that we have to positively impact our relationships and experiences.

 Do you suffer from trauma?